BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### UIActivityView Share Sheet

 UIActivityView is the standard way of allowing users to share content from your app.
-A common use case is a user sharing a referral code, or a content URL with their friends.
+A common use case is a user sharing a promo code, or a content URL with their friends.
 If you want to give your users a way of sharing content from your app, this is the simplest way to implement Branch.

 **Sample UIActivityView Share Sheet**